-The steepness appears to approach an asymptotic limit of $\epsilon = kH/2 \approx 0.44$ which apparently represents an absolute steepness limit (Babanin et al. 2007a).
+The steepness appears to approach an asymptotic limit of $\epsilon = kH/2 \approx 0.44$ which apparently represents an absolute steepness limit (Babanin et al. 2007b).
 We should point out that this limit is remarkably close to the theoretical steady limiting steepness of ak = 0.443, i.e. the Stokes limit $H/\lambda = 1/7$ where $\lambda = 2\pi/k$ is the wavelength.
 Such an observation is very important because it signifies that the waves break once they achieve this well-established state, beyond which the water surface cannot retain its stability.
-This limit was established as a stationary solution, and further theoretical investigations are needed into the limiting state of non-stationary waves.
-From this experiment, however, it is obvious that a wave of such extreme steepness is unstable and will start collapsing.
 Thus the limiting steepness, rather than anything else, will trigger the breaking.
 We can postulate that the other geometric, kinematic and dynamic criteria of breaking, explored in the literature, are indicative of a wave approaching this state, but are not a reason or a cause for the breaking.
-As this limit is approached, the skewness increases very rapidly
+As this limit is approached, the asymmetry starts to decrease and becomes negative (figures 11b and 11d), i.e. the wave starts tilting forwards.